 The Garmin Fenix 5 Plus comes with a load of activity profiles such as running, cycling, swimming and many more.
-But what a number of people don’t know is that the Garmin Fenix 5 Plus comes with a number of other profiles hidden behind a menu in the Activity profile menu
+But what several people don’t know is that the Garmin Fenix 5 Plus comes with several other profiles hidden behind a menu in the Activity profile menu

 To access these other fitness profiles all you need to do is scroll all the way to the bottom of the activity menu screen and then click on the + and this will then give you other sports profiles to add.

-My other tip is that you reorder the sports profiles in the order of your most used, this way you will be able to get quick access to the most used profiles.
+My other tip is that you reorder the sports profiles in the order of your most used, this way you will get quick access to the most used profiles.

-To reorder the activity, simply go to the activity menu and then press the “up/Menu” button, then scroll down to “reorder”
+To reorder the activity go to the activity menu and then press the “up/Menu” button, then scroll down to “reorder”

-I suggest when it comes to the widgets that you have these set to the ones you use regularly.
+I suggest with the widgets you have these set to the ones you use regularly.
 You can again add and remove these by going to